Last updated on: 15 October 2020

 The Lego works I have seen so far are either the miniatures or real-life size replicas of buildings, cities and other things we can see daily like cars, trains, etc. In “The Art of the Brick” exhibition, apart from the miniatures or replicas of some things we can usually see, like the globe, pencil, telephone, flowers, piano, etc., you can also see artworks like various human forms expressing different feelings and thoughts of artist, the artist’s “paintings” using Lego bricks, and renditions of famous paintings (e.g., Mona Lisa, Starry Night, Scream, etc.) and sculptures (e.g., The Thinker, the Great Sphinx, David, etc.).
-What surprised me is the creative ways in which the artist has used the Lego bricks.
-For example, the artist created 2-dimensional “paintings” using 3-dimensional Lego bricks.
-The expression of his abstract feelings and thoughts using concrete artworks created by Lego bricks.
+What surprised me is the creative ways in which the artist has used the Lego bricks, for example, the artist creating 2-dimensional “paintings” using 3-dimensional Lego bricks, and expressing his abstract feelings and thoughts using concrete artworks created by Lego bricks.

 On the other hand, beside each artwork, there is a text explaining the thoughts and/or feelings of the artist and/or how the artwork was created.
 Some of the texts made me reflect on myself and my attitudes towards different matters.
 So, apart from the artworks, the exhibition also provides some good food for thoughts.

-You can get a glimpse of the varieties of the artworks displayed in the exhibition held in Paris by watching this video.
-Some of the artworks in the Paris exhibition can also be found in the exhibition currently held in Seoul.
+You can get a glimpse of the varieties of the artworks displayed in the exhibition held in Los Angeles by watching this video.
+Some of the artworks in the Los Angeles exhibition can also be found in the exhibition held in Seoul.

-The exhibition will be held until 4 February 2018 in Seoul.
-If you happen to be in Seoul, you can go to this exhibition to appreciate the creative ways in which Lego bricks can be used.
+The exhibition has been held until 4 February 2018 in Seoul.
+If you happen to find this exhibition being held in the places you visit, you can go to this exhibition to appreciate the creative ways in which Lego bricks can be used.
 Also, at the end of the exhibition, there is a room full of Lego bricks where you can build your own Lego artworks.
 Happy looking and building! 🙂

 Reminder: You can follow my blog by clicking the “Follow” button on the sidebar to receive email notifications of new posts.
 For flash news on Korean culture, you can also follow me on Twitter (Kalbi8888).